How to Give Your Pets a Safe and Happy Halloween

 Even if you're grown-up, you probably get a happy little tingle from this haunting holiday, but pets often find it truly scary.

-Theisen's advice to pet owners is simple: “While you’re enjoying the fun, make sure your pets have a safe haven in a room where they can feel safe, comfortable, and relaxed—and they are tucked away from any hazards.”
+Theisen's advice to pet owners is simple: “While you’re enjoying the fun, make sure your pets have a safe haven in a room where they can feel safe, comfortable and relaxed—and that they are tucked away from any hazards.”

 Read on for more tips on taking the terror out of your pet's Halloween.